 To get the most out of them, use a theme that properly displays vital product information, store policies, and more.
 Download the free Debutify theme to get curious visitors checking out more products and buying.

 Invest In Quality Audio, Video & Other Hardware

 Particularly for those who are going to be hosting different guests and doing takes outdoors, you need the best equipment you can get.
 In many cases, audio is even more important than video.
 Consider having separate lapel, shotgun, and boom mics instead of the camera mic.

 Ensure that your recording place and time aren’t interrupted by noisy surroundings.
 Have at least a basic photography setup.
 Get tripods, gimbals, and Steadicams for smooth less shaky footage.
 Have a standard 3-light setup with a key, fill, and backlight.

-Where your budget doesn’t allow, do more research, and find cheaper options or DIY approaches.
+Where your budget doesn’t allow it, do more research, and find cheaper options or DIY approaches.
 And even more importantly, make sure your internet service provider is on point.
 You can’t afford to have your stream freezing.

 To know more about tools and practices that achieve high-quality productions, read this article here.